Rahullkumr/excelrflutter/day4.md

 - An interface is meant to be a blueprint for other classes
 - Dart has no interface keyword.
 Instead, all classes are implicit interfaces
 - This means we can use any class as an interface
+- whenever we inherit an interface:
-- Compulsory: to implement all methods of interface in the child class
+    - Compulsory: to implement both abstract methods as well as non-abstract methods

 - `implements` keyword is used to implement interface
-- Interface can't have constructor but the implementing class can have constructor
+- Interface can't have constructors
     > interfaces are not meant to be instantiated directly.
 Instead, they are used to define contracts that other classes must adhere to.
 - A class can implement multiple interfaces but only can extend a single class.